Canadian Red Ensign: Provincial

+Municipal

 Canadian Blue Ensign

 The Canadian Blue Ensign is similar to the Red Ensign.
 The flag was used as the jack of the Royal Canadian Navy from its inception until the adoption of the Maple Leaf flag in 1965.
 The Blue Ensign was approved by the British Admiralty in 1868 for use by ships owned by the Canadian government.
 Carr's Flags of the World says "The Blue Ensign is charged with the shield in the fly", and that the Blue Ensign "is worn 'as a Jack' for distinguishing purposes when at anchor, or under way and dressed with masthead flags".

 In 1937, the Canadian Government established that the Canadian Blue Ensign ("the Blue Ensign of the Dominion of Canada") would be used as a special ensign by the several Canadian yacht clubs which had prior to then used the British Blue Ensign (either plain or defaced) as their special ensign.
 This usage lasted until the 1965 introduction of the Maple Leaf flag.
 Today, some Canadian yacht clubs use the Canadian Blue Ensign to commemorate this usage.